openSUSE-Team/redmine-diary/README.md

 In addition, the plugin can be configured to prevent the creation, modification and deletion of old time entries, to encourage users to keep the time entries up to date, using them for logging the activity in a daily basis.
+On the other hand, to reduce the number of time entries with blank comments and to speedup reporting, time entries created while updating an issue are filled with the content of the journal (comment) for that update (if the update is commented but the time entry is not).

 ## Support